PedroThalesSP/PedroThalesSP/README.md

-<h3 align="center">My name is Pedro Thales, I am a developer and passionate about technology.</h3>
+<h3 align="left">My name is Pedro Thales, I am a developer and passionate about technology.</h3>

 ###